Punktum-dk/epp-service-specification/README.md

 so given changes implemented in the service are reflected in the specification.
 Do note that a service might be released to the sandbox environment prior to being released to production after a grace period.

 This document is not the authoritative source for business and policy rules and possible discrepancies between this an any authoritative sources are regarded as errors in this document.
-This document is aimed at the technical specification and possible implementation and is an interpretation of authoritative sources and can therefor be erroneous.
+This document is aimed at the technical specification and is an interpretation of authoritative sources and can therefor be erroneous.

 The actively used XSD file is indicated in the [EPP service specification][wiki], the [XSD file repository][XSD files] might contain changes not actively used by the service.

 The current service version can be obtained from the [Greeting](#greeting) message, from the service.

 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

+The specification mentions the registrar portal service (RP), which complements the EPP service for consistency between services.

 This document is owned and maintained by DK Hostmaster A/S and must not be distributed without this information.